Register for Programs

 register for a program

-EPACENTER is an economic justice organization.
-All of our classes are pay what you can.
+All of our classes are free.
+There is a one time $15 supply fee.
 No one is turned away for lack of funds.
-Please let us know if you need financial assistance.
 If you need financial assistance or help registering, reach out to programs@epacenter.org or call 650- 313-2626.

 How do I register?
 After the registration links are live, you may register online or in person at EPACENTER Tuesdays to Fridays from 12-6:30 pm.